 Judy was born in Haiti to missionary parents.
 In 1994, her family moved from a rural town into Port-au-Prince.
 In 1998 she began working for Lemuel leading kids’ club and translating sponsorship letters.
-After graduating from high-school, Judy moved to the US to attend college.
+After graduating from high school, Judy moved to the United States to attend college.

 Krischelle Frost was introduced to Lemuel in 2004 when she was invited to help out with kid’s camp in Port-au-Prince.
 She then did an internship with Lemuel for six months in 2005 in order to fulfill a requirement for her college degree.
 Five years later, she returned to the Plateau to fill a short-term need for an English teacher, and then stayed on in the finance office as Lemuel’s bookkeeper.
 In the fall of 2014, she accepted the role of general secretary.
 One of her favorite things about Lemuel is its heart to address the needs of a person holisitically—both physical and spiritual—without undermining their dignity or creating a culture of dependency and attitude of entitlement.

 In order to serve with Lemuel, Krischelle is on staff with Extreme Response International.
 Her home base is in Pennsylvania, USA.

 Almaïs became involved with Lemuel through activities in its early days in Port-au-Prince.
 In 2008, he gave a year of his time to serve with Lemuel on the Plateau, after which he went back to Port-au-Prince to finish his university studies.
 In 2014, he returned to work for Lemuel on the Plateau.
 He became the school director in September 2015.
 He also voluntarily runs Lemuel’s weekly kid’s club, and is a valued participant in many Lemuel and church activities.

 Director of Pedagogy